esimkowitz/pocket-reader/Readme.md

 1. [x] Figure out how long audio assets should be held onto before discarding
     - Should they be deleted immediately after use?
     - Should I try to incoorporate a smart caching scheme (probably not this one)?
+1. [ ] Figure out why the first audio asset is sometimes repeated at the start of an article's playback.
 1. [ ] Add ability to queue unspecified number of articles
     - i.e. play back all articles until told to stop